Best AI Detector for Teachers to Check Student Essays

 Modern AI detectors use a combination of statistical analysis (measuring word choice predictability) and neural network pattern recognition (trained on millions of text examples).
 But technical capabilities are useless without proper implementation.

 A quality AI detection tool isn't just software outputting a percentage.
 It's a system that must meet several critical requirements.
 When evaluating tools for checking papers, understanding what separates reliable detectors from unreliable ones makes all the difference.
+So what should you look for in a tool that checks student essays for AI?
+The requirements below are the ones that matter most in real classroom workflows.

 AI Detector Test: Verifying Accuracy and Reliability